devicuyy/python_tutorial/README.md

 My name is Devika Tristha Phylicia.
 Currently, I am a Global MBA student at Tunghai University.
 I have an interest in Finance and Accounting field and recently I more into Data Analytics things.
 I am curious how the profesionals in this field work their job.

-Talk about hobbie, I love doing sports.
+Talk about hobby, I love doing sports.
 I am a dog lovers too :)

 **EDUCATION**